Bugs in Quantum Computing Platforms: An Empirical Study

 \subsubsection{Classical vs. Quantum-Specific}

 To address RQ1, we classify each bug as either classical or quantum-specific.
 We consider a bug to be \emph{quantum-specific} if the mistake is in handling quantum-specific concepts, which typically implies that understanding and fixing the bug requires knowledge of the quantum programming domain.
+This definition is analogous to bugs in a traditional compiler that require knowledge of the programming language's semantics to be fixed, such as when a program is miscompiled or a type soundness promise is broken.
 Inversely, we consider all other bugs to be \emph{classical}, which includes mistakes that could occur outside of quantum computing platforms and that do not require quantum-specific knowledge to be fixed.

 Figure~\ref{fig:bug_733_QiskitTerra} shows a classical bug, where the developer accidentally misuses the built-in Python function \code{hasattr}.
 Other examples of classical bugs are missing library imports and bugs caused by confusing basic data types, such as Python's \code{tuple} and \code{list}.
 In contrast, Figure \ref{fig:bug_1988_Pyquil} is an example of a quantum bug.
 The bug is in the function \code{is\_identity()}, which checks if \code{term} implements an identity function on the quantum state.
 The incorrect code fails to distinguish between two quantum-specific concepts, \code{PauliTerm} and \code{PauliSum}.
 To fix the bug, the developer needs to understand these concepts and how they influence the identity check.
 Other examples of quantum bugs are mistakes in accurately representing quantum abstractions within a compiler, or numerical computations that fail to correctly reflect the underlying quantum phenomena.